約27分で読めます最終更新:2026年6月

 2. Unzen Kanko Hotel

 A living piece of history, the Unzen Kanko Hotel is an architectural landmark and a destination in itself.
-Founded in 1935 to cater to international visitors, this Registered Cultural Property exudes a unique Showa-era charm, with its Swiss chalet-inspired, Anglo-Japanese alpine lodge design.
+Founded in 1935 to cater to international visitors and registered as a National Tangible Cultural Property in 2003 [verified GOOD LUCK TRIP 2026-06-05], the hotel exudes a unique Showa-era charm, with its Swiss chalet-inspired, Anglo-Japanese alpine lodge design.
 Walking through its wood-paneled halls, complete with a vintage bar and library with a fireplace, feels like stepping back in time.
 The rooms retain their classic character, updated with modern comforts.
 While not every room has a private bath, the communal onsen are superb, drawing on the town's potent sulphur springs.
 The hotel's restaurant serves acclaimed French cuisine, a nod to its cosmopolitan origins.
 For history buffs and architecture lovers, there is no other choice.
 It offers a completely different, yet equally compelling, experience to the modern ryokans, located a pleasant 10-minute walk from the main Jigoku area.
 This is the place to stay to feel Unzen's history.

 Price tier: Luxury (¥50,000–¥100,000/person)